Hey, girl! It’s me- your future self!

 There were bad times.
 Your children remember those.

 They remember the good times even better: the movie nights every Friday.
 The baking in the kitchen.
 The gardening.
 The adventures you went on.
 The walks to school.
 The bedtime hugs.
 The activities you drove them to.
 The sleepovers they had with friends.
 The marshmallow roasts.
 The shopping sprees.
-The (occasional) trips to the candy store.
-The chats about their love interests in high school.
 The birthday parties.

 Above all, they remember the unconditional love you showed them.
-They knew it then and they know it now.
+They knew how much you loved them then and they know it now.
 That’s all they needed then and that’s all they need now.

 Gentle, generous, compassionate, empathetic, caring people.

-They remember you following the rules of motherhood.
+They remember you taking care of yourself.
 You sewing and crocheting.
 You taking off to yoga, or out with your friends.
 You reading a book or writing while they played at the park.
-You taking care of you so you can be the mother you desire to be.
+You taking care of you so you could be the mother you desired to be.

 Guess what kind of parents they have become?